encorehu/django-xheditor/README.md

 Please see the xhsample project for usage.

-modify this line in xhsample project:
+modify this line of manage.py in xhsample project:

     sys.path.insert(0,'/path/to/django-xheditor')